YAVANIKA-sketch/RISC-V-Chip-Tapeout-VSD/Week 0 /Day 1_Task.md

-#Task 0 # 🖥️ Running the MUX Simulation
+#Task 0 🖥️Running the MUX Simulation
 # Let’s go step by step on how you go from RTL code (good_mux.v) to a synthesized netlist using a tool like Yosys.
 Step 1: Write RTL Code